 With this week’s announcement that Too Faced has now been brought by Estée Lauder, I think it is important that I talk about parent companies.
-Gemima wrote a very helpful post last year, Animal Testing & Parent Companies, which I think is important to mention as this ‘guide’ really helped me and it should be one that you read too.
+Gemima wrote a very helpful post last year, Animal Testing & Parent Companies, which I think is important to mention as this really helped me to get a better understanding myself.

-Now the big question is: “what if a parent company tests on animals?”
+Now the big question, and one which is divided amongst the cruelty free blogging community is: “what if a parent company tests on animals?”

 This all depends on you as a person and the values and ethics that you follow.
 It also raises arguments and concerns amongst the cruelty free community.
 Some think that if the brand is owned by an animal testing company, that brand will not be cruelty free.
-This in itself can be confusing for people who are just beginning to look for cruelty free brands and I know that this is something that can put many people off researching into where they buy their makeup and skincare from especially when your a young teenage girl just wanting to fit into a crowd at school.
+This in itself can be confusing for people who are just beginning to look for cruelty free brands and I know that this is something that can put many people off researching into where they buy their makeup and skincare from especially when you are feeling overwhelmed standing in the middle of Boots with all the makeup stands around you and you are just wanting to pick up a mascara to replace the one that ran out this morning.

 Another point to mention from Gemima’s post is that when a brand is owned or brought by a parent company, the brand will often remain independent of the parent company in certain ways.
 This means that their products can be made separately and without being tested on animals.
 For example, the likes of The Body Shop, Urban Decay and NYX Cosmetics are all owned by L’Oreal however many people within the cruelty free community remain to buy from all of them companies.
 Liz Earle clearly prints the Leaping Bunny logo on the back of every product however they are owned by Avon and of course, Too Faced is now owned by Estée Lauder.

 When asking on social media what other bloggers thought about parent companies, I received a mixed response.
 I’ve included some below which may help you come to a conclusion too.
-Many people agreed with Sarah from The V Nice Life, that is is important to still buy from the brand itself to show there is still a demand for cruelty free products.
+Many people agreed with Sarah, that is is important to still buy from the brand itself to show there is still a demand for cruelty free products.

 as long as the brand itself remains cruelty free I'll still shop from it because I think it's important to show demand for CF!